How to Get More Google Reviews as a Contractor (Without Pestering Customers)

 Here's how to get it:

-Save that link somewhere easy to access.
-You'll use it every single day.
+Save that link somewhere easy to access — in your phone's notes, in a text template, on a sticky note in your truck.
+You'll use it every day.

 Step 2: The Text Message Method

-The highest-converting way to ask for a review is a personal text message sent the same day as the job.
+The most effective way to ask for a review is a personal text message sent the same day as the job.
 Not an email.
 Not a printed card.
 A text.

 Here's a simple message that works:

-"Hey [Name], thanks again for letting me take care of that — really appreciate the business.
-If you have 2 minutes, a Google review would mean a lot: [your review link].
+"Hey [Name], thanks again for letting me take care of that [briefly walkthrough what you did] — really appreciate the business.
+If you have 2 minutes, a Google review would mean a lot.
+If you can, mention what we worked on — it really helps.
+Here's the link: [your review link].
 Thanks!"

 That's it.
 No begging, no explaining what a review is, no step-by-step instructions.
-Just a direct, personal ask with a link that goes straight to the review box.
+A direct, personal ask with a link that goes straight to the review box — and a simple nudge to include specifics.

 A few things that make this work: